 Leave a message at and I will get back to you.
 My emphasis is on imparting knowledge, so I don't charge for phone consultations.
-If you feel the information is worth something you may donate whatever you feel is appropriate through the link below.
+If you feel the information is worth something you may donate whatever you feel is appropriate through this link.

 Desertification of the Southwestern USA is easy to see.
 Below is an abandoned mower from when native grass hay was cut on this very spot less than 70 years ago.